AlberTJ97/codetalk/README.md

 - Instead, create an interface that represent that interaction
 - Create two implementations of that interface:
     - A "real" implementation (calling TypeORM, Stripe, Fetch HTTP API Call...).
-    - A "fake" implementation just for testing purposes.
+    - A "fake" implementation just for testing purposes (you usually will find it suffixed as "memory").

 ### Dependency injection container